tweag/nickel/doc/manual/cli.md

 ```

 The customize mode only allow to set fields that are not already set in the
-configuration (or only have a defaut value).
+configuration (or only have a default value).
 You can override existing values as
 well, but you need to use `--override <key=value>`:

 ```console